-Harlem Children’s Zone (HCZ®) engages the Central Harlem community in a multi-pronged, holistic strategy for a better neighbourhood future by providing a sequential pipeline of educational, recreational, and social programmes that serve children at all critical stages of their childhood and adolescence, starting at birth and continuing through college graduation.
-Its educational and enrichment activities are complemented by a rich network of wraparound services, including parent and family support systems, health and nutrition programming, and community centres that engage neighbourhood residents of all ages.
+The community is engaged in a multi-pronged holistic strategy to combat poverty effectively and build a better neighbourhood future.
+A sequential pipeline of educational, recreational, and social programmes that serve children at all critical stages of their childhood and adolescence are provided, starting at birth and continuing through college graduation.
+Educational and enrichment activities are complemented by a network of diverse wraparound services, including parent and family support systems, health and nutrition programming, and community centres that engage neighbourhood residents of all ages

 - President Obama instituted a Promise Neighborhoods Initiative intended to replicate the model in 20 cities across the United States.

 - The Baby College, an intensive child development and parenting course for new and expecting parents and caregivers of children age 0-3.